 Here’s where magnesium comes to the rescue.
-Other than taking it in supplement form like we discussed, you can also obtain some magnesium oil and rub it directly only the affected area.
+Other than taking it in supplement form as we discussed, you can also obtain some magnesium oil and rub it directly only in the affected area.

 This mineral is extremely important when it comes to one’s insulin receptors.
 It might even help the glucose move out of one’s blood and into their cells.

-And since there are already plenty of studies out there which suggest that magnesium can improve insulin sensitivity, it is clear why it is an excellent thing to consume more of.
+And since there are already plenty of studies out there that suggest that magnesium can improve insulin sensitivity, it is clear why it is an excellent thing to consume more of.